 - coronary angiography: X-rays with contrast dye

 In most cases, treatment isn’t necessary.
 Often the symptoms will resolve on their own.
-If your symptoms increase or become very severe, your doctor will base your treatment on the underlying cause.
+If your symptoms increase, your doctor will base your treatment on the underlying cause.

-If you have had a heart attack or heart failure in the past, your doctor may prescribe beta blockers or other medications to help.
+If you have had a heart attack or heart failure in the past, your doctor may prescribe beta-blockers or other medications.
 If you have heart disease, your doctor may suggest angioplasty — in which a balloon is used to open a narrowed blood vessel — or bypass surgery.

 There are some simple things you can do to reduce the likelihood of premature ventricular contractions (PVCs).
 Take note of what triggers symptoms, and eliminate them.
 Common triggers are alcohol, tobacco, and caffeine.
 Cutting down on or eliminating these substances may help to keep PVCs under control.